quetzyg/IoTap/README.md

   - Collaborating on compatibility testing

 **Current Product Support:**
-- The tool currently only supports Shelly products
+- Currently, the tool only supports Shelly products
 - We welcome sponsorship and collaboration from other interested IoT and smart home device manufacturers

 If you are a vendor, manufacturer, or potential sponsor interested in expanding our device support, please get in touch.